-This topic describes how to upgrade the vSphere components that host your VMware Tanzu Application Service for VMs (TAS for VMs) or VMware Tanzu Kubernetes Grid Integrated Edition (TKGI) deployment without service disruption.
+You can upgrade the vSphere components that host your runtime deployment, either VMware Tanzu Application Service for VMs (TAS for VMs) or VMware Tanzu Kubernetes Grid Integrated Edition (TKGI), without disrupting service.

 At minimum, vSphere contains a vCenter Server and one or more ESXi hosts.